MC-CPO: Mastery-Conditioned Constrained Policy Optimization for Pedagogically Safe Intelligent Tutoring Systems: Related Work

 Research on safe reinforcement learning (SafeRL) has advanced considerably, with much of the modern literature adopting the Constrained Markov Decision Process (CMDP) framework to formalize tradeoffs between return maximization and constraint satisfaction.
 Foundational surveys and syntheses tend to emphasize both the breadth of CMDP formulations and the practical prevalence of primal-dual and Lagrangian approaches in contemporary safe RL pipelines \cite{Kushwaha2025Survey,Garcia2015SafeRLSurvey,Wachi2024SafeRLSurvey,Gu2023SafeRLReview}.
 More recent overviews further highlight distinctions between static, state-dependent, and trajectory-level constraints, suggesting that feasibility definitions can vary substantially across domains \cite{Zhao2023StatewiseSafeRL}.
 Within this broader direction, several works explore constraint handling under limited exploration, including safe exploration methods that project actions onto feasible sets or otherwise modify policy updates to avoid unsafe regions \cite{Dalal2018SafeExploration,Wachi2023SafeExploration,Shihab2025ProxyGaming}.

 A parallel line of work investigates how feasible regions are identified and expanded under safety requirements.
 Feasible Policy Iteration (FPI) proposes a region-wise improvement principle with theoretical guarantees that the feasible region expands monotonically as the policy improves its satisfaction of static safety constraints \cite{Yang2023FPI}.
-Related developments, including Feasible Policy Optimization (FPO), similarly argue that strict feasibility at every update may be unnecessarily conservative and instead advocate iterative region expansion coupled with value improvement \cite{Yang2025FPO}.
+Related developments in this line confirm the practical importance of monotonic feasibility expansion for safe policy learning.
 Although these approaches appear closely related in spirit to feasibility expansion, they typically treat constraints as exogenous and fixed; expansion reflects improved policy compliance with predefined safety sets rather than endogenous changes in the environment itself.
 In educational settings, by contrast, feasibility may evolve as a function of learner mastery, suggesting a structurally distinct form of state-driven expansion that these frameworks do not appear to capture.

 Work on constraint-conditioned or threshold-adaptive safe RL further illustrates the diversity of CMDP objectives.
 Conditioned Constrained Policy Optimization (CCPO), for example, studies zero-shot adaptation to varying constraint thresholds at deployment \cite{Yao2023CCPO}.
 While conceptually related in its use of constraint conditioning, this setting differs from mastery-conditioned feasibility in that constraint thresholds remain externally specified rather than derived from learner state.
 Additional safe exploration methods aim to reduce violations during learning, including doubly optimistic--pessimistic exploration schemes \cite{Bura2021DOPE}, Lyapunov-based safety shaping \cite{Chow2018Lyapunov}, and primal-dual penalty methods such as Reward Constrained Policy Optimization (RCPO) \cite{Tessler2019RCPO}.
 Constrained Policy Optimization (CPO) remains a widely-used baseline for modern policy-gradient-based constrained optimization \cite{Achiam2017CPO}, and Proximal Policy Optimization (PPO) serves as a practical backbone in both unconstrained and constrained variants \cite{Schulman2017PPO}.
 Collectively, these works demonstrate the maturity of constraint-based optimization machinery, while also suggesting that constraint structure itself may meaningfully shape policy learning dynamics.